This page is an overview of open cluster management.

 Hub Cluster: Indicating the cluster that runs the multi-cluster control plane of OCM.
 Generally the hub cluster is supposed to be a light-weight Kubernetes cluster hosting merely a few fundamental controllers and services.

-Klusterlet: Indicating the clusters that being managed by the hub cluster, might also called as “managed cluster” or “spoke cluster”.
+Klusterlet: Indicating the clusters that being managed by the hub cluster.
+Klusterlet might also be called “managed cluster” or “spoke cluster”.
 The klusterlet is supposed to actively pulling the latest prescriptions from the hub cluster and consistently reconciles the physical Kubernetes cluster to the expected state.

 Each klusterlet will be working independently and autonomously, so they have a weak dependency to the availability of the hub cluster.
 If the hub goes down (e.g. during maintenance or network partition) the klusterlet or other OCM agents working in the managed cluster are supposed to keep actively managing the hosting cluster until it re-connects.
 Additionally if the hub cluster and the managed clusters are owned by different admins, it will be easier for the admin of the managed cluster to police the prescriptions from the hub control plane because the klusterlet is running as a “white-box” as a pod instance in the managed cluster.
 Upon any accident, the klusterlet admin can quickly cut off the connection with the hub cluster without shutting the whole multi-cluster control plane down.